 What, in terms of a, b, c, and d, are the prior odds of disease?
 The prior odds are just the probability of having disease divided by the probability of not having disease, based on knowledge we have before we do the test.
 So

 Now, if the test is positive, what are the posterior odds of disease?
 We want to calculate the odds of disease as above, except now use information we have derived from the test.
 Because the test is positive, we can focus on just the upper (positive test) row of the 2 × 2 table.
 The probability of having disease is now the same as the positive predictive value: True Positives/All Positives or a/(a + b).
-The probability of not having disease if the test is positive is: False Positives/All Positives or b/(a + b). the posterior odds of disease if the test is positive are:
+The probability of not having disease if the test is positive is: False Positives/All Positives or b/(a + b).
+So, the posterior odds of disease if the test is positive are:

 So now the question is: by what could we multiply the prior odds (a + c)/(b + d) in order to get the posterior odds (a/b)?